jonhil/M365SecurityEvaluationRecommendationTool/README.md

 ## How to use
 - To use this app you'll need a licensed Microsoft 365 tenant.
 - Import the .zip file in your power platform enviroment following the instructions [here](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/export-import-app)
+- Please make sure to created required SharePoint dependencies to store the data within the app.